 - What's the difference between SuperBOLT and UltraBEAM?

-SuperBOLT is a FTTC (Fibre To The Cabinet) service whereas UltraBEAM is a FTTP (Fibre To The Premises) service.
+SuperBOLT is a FTTC (Fibre To The Cabinet) broadband service whereas UltraBEAM is a FTTP (Fibre To The Premises) broadband service.

-SuperBOLT connections are delivered via a fibre running to the nearby cabinet and from there to the premises it’s over copper.
+SuperBOLT connections are delivered via a fibre running to the nearby cabinet and from there to the premise, it’s over a twisted copper pair (BT phone line).
 The length and condition of the final copper cable connection is what determines the speed and reliability of the service.

-As UltraBEAM services are delivered with a fibre connection all the way to the premises, they can offer higher speeds compared to SuperBOLT.
-UltraBEAM is a pure-fibre broadband service, unlike SuperBOLT, UltraBEAM services are immune from sources of interference and speeds are not affected by the length of the fibre cable.
+As UltraBEAM services are delivered with a fibre connection all the way to the premise, they not only offer much faster speeds compared to SuperBOLT, but they are also immune from sources of interference, issues with copper jointing, and speeds are not affected by the length of the fibre cable.

 - Do you offer backup services?